 During the two teaching periods, there are daily classes that typically consist of one to two hours of morning lectures followed by two to three hours of afternoon practical sessions in the computer lab.
 For every hour of taught classes, students are expected to spend two to three hours on self-directed study.
 An overnight stay may be required for attendance at the national conferences, depending on their location, but the weekend field trip is within easy travelling distance of Cork.
 Students are made aware of the dates of these events at the earliest opportunity and they are a compulsory part of the course.

-Because of the very practical nature of the subject, there is a large element of coursework with five of the taught modules assessed entirely through computer-based exercises, written reports, projects and practical activities.
-The remaining five taught modules are assessed through a combination of coursework and examination at the end of the second teaching period.
+Because of the very practical nature of the subject, there is a large element of coursework with some of the taught modules assessed entirely through computer-based exercises, written reports, projects and practical activities.
+Some modules are also assessed through a combination of coursework and examination at the end of each of the two teaching periods.
 Students are assessed on valuable transferable skills that include written, mathematical, problem-solving and oral assignments, many of which are completed individually or in small groups.